A New Geographical Game: teaching Scottish geography to children Georgian-style.

 At Isla (38), on the other hand, he was on "one of the Hebrides, where the traveller must pay two counters to be conveyed to Leith."
 A simple game, therefore, that might not hold for long the attention of today's youth, but it would have been a novel experience in 1792.

 For me, one of the interesting aspects of this map is that it neatly shows where the good communications were, where people went, and what was known about the region.
 Not surprisingly, the vast majority of the numbered towns are in the southern counties of the country.
 On the section of the map shown to the left, nearly half of the total number of towns described can be found.
-Places ranging from Coldstream ("situated on the Tweed, and separated from Cornwall[sic] in England only by the breadth of the river." - I suspect he means Cornhill, not Cornwall!) to Glasgow ("a large and populous city situated on the north banks fo the Clyde.
+Places ranging from Coldstream ("situated on the Tweed, and separated from Cornwall[sic] in England only by the breadth of the river." - I suspect he means Cornhill, not Cornwall!) to Glasgow ("a large and populous city situated on the north banks of the Clyde.
 The traveller must stop here and pay one counter for expences.")

 Heading north from Perth, 13 of the numbered towns lie along the east coast - Montrose, Aberdeen, Banff, Elgin etc. - as far as Inverness.
 Inland there are just 5 places (Forfar, Tay Mouth (Loch Tay), Blair, Inverurie, and 96, which is not a place at all, but rather the river Dee.
 Here is found "the fertile vale of Braemar.
 The rugged front, and lofty summit of the awful precipices that surround this valley, are truly picturesque and romantic.").